Noorin99/Delivery-app/readme.md

    * Customer clicks on menu page button
    * Then, view different meals with its cost and ingredients
    * Customer able to search for a specific meal
-   * When customer decides which meal to order, he clicks on order button
+   * When customer decides which meal to order, he clicks on add button
    * Order form pops up
    * Customer fills the form
-   * Then, he/she gets the estimated time for meal to be prepared
    * Click done button
+   * Then, he/she gets the estimated time for meal to be prepared and a specific number for the order with date and time for the order
    * A success message appears for customer with information about restaraunt location.